Rude Gym Behavior! Bad Gym Etiquette – Top 10 Basic Gym Rules Everyone Should Follow.

 Out of all of these basic gym rules, this one really gets to me the most.

-People should feel free to work out however they want without being ridiculed by others, so what if somebody cant lift a certain amount of weight, or they have a unique way of dressing or they look different in some way.
+People should feel free to work out however they want without being ridiculed by others, so what if somebody can’t lift a certain amount of weight, or they have a unique way of dressing or they look different in some way?

-I’m sure everyone has heard at least one disparaging comment about how someone else looks or what their personal habits are- it can result in bad feelings towards being in a place that should of all things feel like a safe and encouraging place to be in.
+I’m sure everyone has heard at least one disparaging comment about how someone else looks or what their personal habits are – it can result in bad feelings towards being in a place that should of all things feel like a safe and encouraging place to be in.

 People should be respectful and supportive where they can.

-9. Always Rerack your Weights.
+9. Rerack Your Weights.

 This one really gets on my nerves, you get to the squat rack, and the person who used it before you has left all of the plates on the bar so you have to spend time unloading the bar before you can start.